OstojaOfficial/TOJA-Voice-Bot/README.md

   whats my name
   ```

-  * Note: Commands like "whats the temperature" and "whats the weather like" are set for Serbia, if you want to change those look into Yahoo weather API
+  * Note: Commands like "whats the temperature" and "whats the weather like" are set for Serbia, if you want to change those look into Yahoo weather API.

 ## Installation